jangelsb/subscene_api/README.md

 # subscene_api
 **This is an Unofficial Java API for Subscene.com**

-This is still a WIP.
-It currently only supports the HI (Hearing Impaired) mode.
-I will update this API soon with Normal and Foreign Language Only modes.
+This API supports Normal, HI (Hearing Impaired), and Foreign Language Only modes!

 ### How does I use it? ###
 Just download the lastest jar file from the [release page](https://github.com/jangelsb/subscene_api/releases) (or grab a [nightly](https://github.com/jangelsb/subscene_api/tree/master/out/artifacts/subscene_api_jar)) and import it into your project.